DoctorWkt/4bsd-uucp/README.md

 I've set up a simulated *seismo* at *simh.tuhs.org* port 5000.
 If you want to try sending e-mail to this system, here is what you can do.

-In yur SimH .ini file, put (or change)this line to say:
+In your SimH .ini file, put (or change) this line to say:

 ```sh
 attach dz line=0,Connect=simh.tuhs.org:5000